jaymepena/debatelords/README.md

 ### Installation

 1. Open the "Turn Windows Features On or Off" dialogue box
-2. Select "Internet Information Services" and "Internet Information Services Hostable Web Core" and aensure it is checked
+2. Select "Internet Information Services" and "Internet Information Services Hostable Web Core" and ensure it is checked
 3. Hit ok
 4. Make yourself another coffee or tea
 5. Its done!
 Panel should now be accessible at [yourip]:3000